MiguelHenri/SCC0219/README.md

 # 📖 Summary

-Practicing Web Development skills, such as coding in HTML, CSS (Bootstrap), JavaScript (Node, React).
+Practicing Web Development skills, such as coding in HTML, CSS (Bootstrap), and JavaScript (Node, React).

 # 🎮 Projects

+⚠️ Projects designed in class by Professor Bruna Rodrigues da Cunha ⚠️

-- `Project 1:` Using bootstrap (CSS + HTML) to create a responsive landing page.
+- `Project 1:` Using Bootstrap (CSS + HTML) to create a responsive landing page.